stevben/casavalldoreix/README.md

 ## Download Home Assistant

-1. Image should be aarch64 & qcow2 format
+1. Image should be aarch64 & qcow2 format (haos_generic-aarch64-VERSION.qcow2)
-2. Unzip the Image
+2. Extract the Image

 ## Create the Virtual Machine